walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 must use `HardwareGenerated` or select an offered hardware option; a software option is always labeled.

-`localRecoveryMaterial` defaults to retaining the additional recovery record in the encrypted local journal. `DiscardAfterSubmission` removes that additional record after the required confirmation.
+`localRecoveryMaterial` defaults to retaining the additional recovery record in the encrypted local journal. `DiscardAfterConfirmation` removes that additional record after the required confirmation.
 It does not erase an operational software private key and does not make an imported key hardware-generated.
 Discarding the last local recovery record of a non-exportable native key prevents later backup to another provider unless a recovery record can still be retrieved elsewhere.
 The service retrieves